-My most recent vision has brought me further revelation of the scripture that the Lord spoke to my heart one night many years ago as a young Christian, I was staring out of my kitchen window, when I heard, “But seek first his kingdom of God and His righteousness, and all these things shall added to you.”
-(Matthew 6:33) My visions usually bring clarity and confirmation to something that I am experiencing now or have experienced in the past and this one was no exception.
+My most recent vision has brought me further revelation of the scripture that the Lord spoke to my heart one night many years ago as a young Christian.
+I was staring out of my kitchen window, when I heard, “But seek first his kingdom of God and His righteousness, and all these things shall added to you.”
+(Matthew 6:33) God’s words or revelation usually bring clarity and confirmation to something that I am experiencing now or have experienced in the past and this one was no exception.
 I cannot remember exactly what I thought when the Lord spoke that scripture to me that night long ago–I probably thought to myself, “Yeah, I’ve got this, Lord!”

 Even as I recited Matthew 6:33 constantly, I didn’t have it–I didn’t see clearly what it meant.
 I spent years working at being a good Christian and thinking, “Yeah, I got this, Lord.”
 I was not fully aware of what it meant to “seek first the kingdom of God and his righteousness” or how to do it.
 All of my labor was like walking on a treadmill; I treaded over the same areas over and over again, getting nowhere.
 I eventually began to discover that to truly seek the kingdom of God and his righteousness, I had to cease from the busyness.
 My type-A, problem-solving personality was so used to “doing,” when all I had to do was let go, rest in God’s grace and allow him to direct my path.
 Hebrew 4:9-10 tells us to cease from our own labors and enter into the rest of God.